drivendataorg/zamba/docs/docs/configurations.md

 * `PredictConfig`: Defines all possible parameters for model inference
 * `TrainConfig`: Defines all possible parameters for model training

+Each inherits from the pydantic [BaseModel](https://pydantic-docs.helpmanual.io/usage/models/) as a parent class.

 <a id='video-loading-arguments'></a>

 ## Video loading arguments